nicksanford/old-nicksanford.github.io/posts/2018-07-18-recurse-center.markdown

 This is a fly by summary of what I have done in my batch so far:

 I have been mainly focused on the first goal of learning more about strongly typed functional programming, working through the [Haskell Book](http://haskellbook.com/) and doing all the exercises for all chapters.
 I am currently on chapter 15.
-The book has been a fantastic resource and really helped drive home the fundementals which are needed for building real projects in Haskell.
+The book has been a fantastic resource and really helped drive home the fundamentals which are needed for building real projects in Haskell.
 The small Haskell exercises / projects I am doing at RC are kept [here](https://github.com/nicksanford/RC_haskell).

 I also gave a 5 minute presentation on folds and unfolds (the slides for which can be found [here](https://docs.google.com/presentation/d/1Bq_zQINCsicC3pstZ-nyOopeUWwPJHNQXV0eRW8GSho/edit#slide=id.p)).